Rxann/PCMonitor/README.md

 PCMonitor - Discord Rich Presence
-PCMonitor is a tool to display your real time computer's stats onto your discord profile!
+PCMonitor is a tool to display your real time computer's stats onto your Discord Profile!

     How to install and use PCMonitor
 1. Download the ZIP file from the Code dropdown menu